minghao2016/CLVTools/cran-comments.md

 ## R CMD check results
 0 errors | 0 warnings | 1-2 notes
 * Possibly mis-spelled words
-* sub-directories of 1Mb or more (varying from 4Mb to 12Mb, we are linking against RcppArmdaillo and RcppGSL)
+* sub-directories of 1Mb or more (varying from 4Mb to 12Mb, we are linking against RcppArmadillo and RcppGSL)